ahmetmithat/buggyamb/Docs/linux_installation_instructions.md

 Needless to say, "buggyamb" hostname resolves the IP address of my Linux machine and the port 5000 is the port where BuggyAmb listens on.

 >This should be enough to get started with troubleshooting.
 You can start playing around problem scenarios and troubleshoot it.
-For a quick guide for the problematic scenarios and some troubleshooting tips, you can visi the "<a href="quick_tour.md">quick tour</a>".
+For a quick guide for the problematic scenarios and some troubleshooting tips, you can visit the <a href="quick_tour.md">quick tour</a>.

 <h2>Ensuring BuggyAmb runs always</h2>